cal-itp/data-infra/docs/publishing/sections/8_ckan.md

 frequency, or do it manually.
 You can use flags to execute a dry run or write to GCS without also uploading to CKAN.

+The publish script supports referencing `gs://` paths for the manifest; by default, the script will read the latest manifest in GCS uploaded by an Airflow job.
+You may also choose to run dbt models and/or run the publish script locally; these operations can be mixed-and-matched.
 If you are running `publish.py` locally, you will need to set `$CALITP_CKAN_GTFS_SCHEDULE_KEY` ahead of time.

-By default, the script will attempt to use the latest manifest uploaded by the Airflow dbt task, and then will write out artifacts to GCS, but will not actually upload data to CKAN.
+By default, the script will upload artifacts to GCS, but will not actually upload data to CKAN.
 In addition, the script will upload the metadata and dictionary files to GCS for eventual sharing with Caltrans.
 ```bash